Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Warped Anti-D3- and D7-branes

 \paragraph{Corrections to Pure Anti-D3- and D7-brane Couplings} The effect of the K\"{a}hler modulus stabilisation on the masses and the couplings of the pure anti-D3- and D7-brane states can also be worked out using supergravity, as will now be summarised.
 It is useful to note that the F-term for the volume modulus $\rho$ has an extra volume-suppression in the presence of non-perturbative corrections, while the F-term for the goldstino $X$ is unchanged.
 A key observation will be that the non-perturbative corrections induce scales that are never bigger than the flux-induced ones discussed before, so in the end the orders of magnitude for masses and couplings are unchanged.

 For the pure D7- and anti-D3-brane chiral multiplets, the canonically normalised would-be supersymmetric masses are $e^{A_0}m_{\mathrm{D7}}$ or $m_{\mathrm{D7}}^w$ for the D7-brane fields localised in the bulk or at the tip, respectively (see ss. \ref{single bulk D7-brane SUGRA}, \ref{single throat D7-brane SUGRA}), and $\smash{m_{\overline{\mathrm{D3}}}^w}$ for the anti-D3-brane (see ss. \ref{single anti-D3-brane SUGRA}).
 For such fields, the $\rho$-field F-term does not participate in the effective $\mu$-terms, leaving these would-be supersymmetric masses unchanged.
-The would-be soft-breaking masses can be seen to be never bigger than these flux-induced terms, being at most of the order of the gravitino mass (for the anti-D3-brane scalars, this is a consequence of the absence of an independent F-term).
-Indeed, after canonically normalising, the would-be soft-breaking are at most of order
+The would-be soft-breaking masses can be seen to be never bigger than these flux-induced terms, being at most of the order of the gravitino mass.
+Indeed, after canonically normalising, the would-be soft-breaking terms are at most of order